Supporting the New Zealand tourism industry through COVID-19

-The Resurgence Support Payment will be available for businesses affected by the Alert Level change.
+The Resurgence Support Payment is n available for businesses affected by the Alert Level change.
 The Resurgence Support Payment is a payment to help support viable and ongoing business or organisations due to a COVID-19 alert level increase to level 2 or higher.
 If your business or organisation is facing a reduction in income due to an alert level increase, you may be eligible.
 Find out more.

 COVID-19 Short-term Absence Payment

 The COVID-19 Short-term Absence Payment helps businesses to pay their employees who cannot work from home while they wait for a COVID-19 test result.
 This payment is also available to self-employed people.

 The COVID-19 Leave Support Scheme is still available for businesses to help pay employees who need to self-isolate for other reasons and cannot work from home.